nopSolutions/nopCommerce-Docs/en/developer/tutorials/unit-tests.md

 }
 ```

 Finally, let's add one more standard method for many tests which is usually called **TearDown**.
-In this method, we will carry out the final cleaning of the database from possible changes made by us during the testing process.
+In this method, we will carry out the final cleaning of the database for possible changes made by us during the testing process.
 This method must have the **OneTimeTearDown** or **TearDown** attribute, similar to the attributes of the SetUp method.

 ```csharp
 [OneTimeTearDown]